-QUALIFYING FOR MEDICAID
+QUALIFYING FOR MEDICAID IN NORTHBOROUGH

 Medicaid is a joint federal-state program that provides health insurance coverage to low-income children, seniors and people with disabilities.
 In addition, it covers care in a nursing home for those who qualify.
 The dilemma is that one must qualify and in order to qualify, it requires having assets below a certain threshold.
 For those wealthy enough, it may not be necessary to reduce assets in order to qualify for Medicaid because these individuals can afford to pay privately, however, for most of us, this is not possible.

 In order to be eligible for Medicaid benefits, a nursing home resident may not have more than $2,000 in “countable” assets.
 And if married, the spouse of a nursing home resident – called the “community spouse” – is limited to one half of the couple’s joint assets up to $117,240.00 in “countable” assets.
 “Countable” assets do not include the home, personal possessions or a car, but many people who have worked their entire lives have acquired modest estates, which can make it difficult to qualify.

 For example, if a couple has $200,000 in countable assets on the date the applicant enters a nursing home (known as the “snap shot” date), he or she will be eligible for Medicaid once the couple’s assets have been reduced to a combined figure of $119,240.00; $2,000 for the applicant and $117,240.00 for the community spouse.
 Some states, however, like Massachusetts, are more generous toward the community spouse and allow the community spouse to keep up to $117,240.00 regardless of whether or not this represents half the couple’s assets.
 Every state has different rules, so it is important to seek experienced legal counsel like that offered by Jaffarian Law, P.C.